Kaplan Kirsch & Rockwell and Harris Miller Miller & Hanson Inc.

 The ITC, which has been the primary public policy tool used by the federal government to catalyze the growth of the solar market, is generally available only to the “tax owner” 4 of the equipment.
 Solar equipment that is owned or leased by governmental or tax-exempt entities is ineligible for the credit and for accelerated depreciation.
 Therefore, in order for most airport-based solar projects to take advantage of the current 30% value of the ITC, such projects need to be developed by tax-paying third party owners.
 As discussed in the webinar, leases by airports to third party solar developers have been the most successful model for airports to share in the financial and environmental benefits associated with solar.
 In addition to the airport proprietor acting as a lessor under a Lease Agreement, the airport proprietor might also be a power purchaser under a Power Purchase Agreement.5 Airport proprietors that have worked with third party developers to install solar facilities at their airports include those in Boston, Denver, Indianapolis, Newark, Phoenix, and San Diego.

 However, the ITC benefits are not the only factor determining why the cumulative solar capacity added to the grid in 2015 and 2016 is expected to double existing solar capacity.
-It is estimated by some analysts that over the next two years there will be as much as 13 gigawatts of utility-scale solar added to the grid.6 As explained by John Putnam in the webinar, the reason is that the cost of solar photovoltaic equipment has dropped significantly in recent years.
+It is estimated by some analysts that over the next two years there will be as much as 13 gigawatts of utility-scale solar added to the grid.6 As explained in the webinar, the reason is that the cost of solar photovoltaic equipment has dropped significantly in recent years.
 As a result, ITC-assisted solar power from PV projects is now competitive with more traditional sources for generating electric power.
 Of course, some of that competitiveness will be diminished when the ITC value is phased down to 10% for projects placed in service on or after January 1, 2017.

 The timeline for the development of a solar project—including internal planning, permitting, contracting, and construction—can easily take more than one year.
 Our solar-development clients and other industry contacts indicate that most projects that are not past the internal planning stage by July 2015 are not likely going to be able to capture the full value of the ITC when it expires at the end of 2016.
 Of course, that depends upon the size, complexity and jurisdiction of the proposed project.
 Therefore, in order to take advantage of the ITC at the current 30% value, it is recommended that a project should commence development during the first half of 2015.7